OliverFlint/oliverflint.co.uk/source/_posts/PCF-and-Form-Communication.md

   - Power Apps Component Framework
 date: 2020-06-06 02:12:12
 description: Communication, It's one of the single most important "things" in EVERYTHING!
 So why am I finding it so difficult to have my PCF control and Form script talk to each other?
 Maybe I am missing something but I believe the only "OOTB" method for the two to communicate is via a bound field/control...?
 So, here is my alternative...
+excerpt: Communication, It's one of the single most important "things" in EVERYTHING!
+So why am I finding it so difficult to have my PCF control and Form script talk to each other?
+Maybe I am missing something but I believe the only "OOTB" method for the two to communicate is via a bound field/control...?
+So, here is my alternative...
 ---

 ## Communication